-A construction company’s accounting is more complicated than most companies’ because the work is more complex, the pricing is different for each project, the operating costs fluctuate, and so on.
-As part of their accounting duties, construction companies must be able to keep track of and report expenses as well as bid on projects, pay employees and manage payroll among other things.
+A construction company’s accounting is more complicated than most companies because the work is more complex, the pricing is different for each project, the operating costs fluctuate, and so on.
+As part of their accounting duties, construction companies must be able to keep track of and report expenses, bid on projects, pay employees and manage payroll, among other things.

 Following are the key ways in which construction accounting differs from other types of accounting.